By Lars | August 28, 2022

 -

-gets three non-option arguments on the command line.
+sq certifygets three non-option arguments on the command line.
 This seems to be hard for people to get right.
 It might be worth making those be mandatory options instead so that the option names guide the user. -

-was a little hard to spot for people, even when reading help output or manual pages.
-Two people triedsq info
+sq inspectwas a little hard to spot for people, even when reading help output or manual pages.
+Two people triedsq info, which doesn’t do anything.
+Not sure what to do about that. -

 Three people tried to use

-to certify a key; I assume this is due to them being more familiar with the “sign a key” terminology.
-Not sure if it’s worth it, butsq
+sq signto certify a key; I assume this is due to them being more familiar with the “sign a key” terminology.
+Not sure if it’s worth it, butsqcould notice that a file that contains a certificate is being signed, and give a warning. -

 At least two people with experience of GnuPG were confused by

-not having an implicit, hidden keyring where it stores keys and certificates.
+sqnot having an implicit, hidden keyring where it stores keys and certificates.
 I’m not sure this is a problem, as such.
-Oncesq
+Oncesqgains support for public and private key stores, this maybe-not-a-problem will presumably go away. -

 It’s hard to see what the actual decrypted message is in the output of

-.
+sq decrypt.
 It might be better to mark it visually, or to not mix metadata and content in output to the terminal.

-proved empirically to be easy to use.
+Overall, I would say sq proved empirically to be easy to use.

 Note